Mitch Garver Player Props: Rangers vs. Marlins

 Mitch Garver At The Plate

-- Garver has six doubles, seven home runs and 17 walks while batting .262.
+- Garver has six doubles, seven home runs and 18 walks while hitting .271.

-- Garver will look to extend his five-game hitting streak.
-He's batting .333 with two homers in his last games.
+- Garver is batting .412 with two homers during his last games and is riding a six-game hitting streak.

-- Garver has had at least one RBI in 33.3% of his games this year (13 of 39), with two or more RBI four times (10.3%).
-He has also been responsible for three or more of his team's runs in two contests.
+- Garver has had an RBI in 13 games this season (32.5%), including four multi-RBI outings (10.0%).
+He has also driven home three or more of his team's runs in two contests.

+- In 15 of 40 games this season, he has scored, and three of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.